Key Point of President's Regular Press Conference

 Yesterday, on the 22nd, Phase 1 of Wind Park Kasadori was completed by C-TECH CORPORATION, one of our group companies, and the facility was put into commercial operation.

-We are steadily pushing ahead with work on Phase 2 of these projects in order to enable operation to commence according to plan. - With that, allow me to move on to discuss our new development in the area of solar power generation, which stands with wind power as one of the chief focus areas for new energy development.
+• With that, allow me to move on to discuss our new development in the area of solar power generation, which stands with wind power as one of the chief focus areas for new energy development.

-a solar generation facility to be called Mega Solar Iida in Kawajijoyama,
+• In cooperation with Iida City, Chubu Electric has decided to construct a solar generation facility to be called Mega Solar Iida in Kawajijoyama, located in the south of Iida City in Nagano Prefecture.

-We intend to conclude an agreement concerning specific construction details and other matters in Iida City, tomorrow. - Selected by the Japanese government as an Environmental Model City
+We intend to conclude an agreement concerning specific construction details and other matters in Iida City, tomorrow.

-in January 2009, Iida City is implementing a variety of initiatives aimed
+• Selected by the Japanese government as an Environmental Model City in January 2009, Iida City is implementing a variety of initiatives aimed at creating a low-carbon society.

 The city is actively working to establish low-carbon lifestyles and build low-carbon social systems, for example by